Use database

 Try again to fill the contact form (with correct data) and submit it.
 This time the data will be stored in the database.

-If you want to retrive info from you database, ops provides several utilities under the ops devel command.
+If you want to retrieve data from your database, ops provides several utilities under the ops devel command.
 They are useful to interact with the integrated services, such as the database we are using.